-The Cedar Grove Community is a neighbourhood on the south-eastern edge of Markham.
-Most of the area of Cedar Grove is rural, therefore you will find century homes, farms serviced by the Rouge River, some good trails and some interesting history.
+The Cedar Grove Community is a neighbourhood on the southeastern edge of Markham.
+Most of the area of Cedar Grove is rural.
+Therefore, you will find century homes, farms serviced by the Rouge River, some great trails, and interesting history.

 Location of Cedar Grove